mikekacz/PSmonitor/README.md

 * PSmonitor_config.ps1 - module used for creation and displaying .xml config files

-* PSmonitor_config.xml - sample .xml config file
+* PSmonitor_config.xml - sample .xml config file, should not be edited manually, unless small chages, like changing names of fileds or tweaking extend vaules.

 * Workers/*.ps1 - sample worker scripts that output data